stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

     Random Forest: 5.720633
               ANN: 6.549579

-However, as the dataset is small and hence the above is not reliable result but for illustration purpose
+However, as the size of the data is not big enough to draw any conclusion, the process has demonstrated the essential ideas for choosing the model

-From the result of random forest we observe that there are 50 trees with max_depth as 7
+In addition, a closer look at the training result of random forest we observe that there are 50 trees with max_depth as 7

 The errors in both training set and validation set are roughly the same, which is a good sign